HcashOrg/hcd/txscript/README.md

 ## Examples

 * [Standard Pay-to-pubkey-hash Script](http://godoc.org/github.com/HcashOrg/hcd/txscript#example-PayToAddrScript)
-  Demonstrates creating a script which pays to a decred address.
+  Demonstrates creating a script which pays to a HC address.
 It also prints the created script hex and uses the DisasmString function to display the disassembled script.